 “The objects of the Company are to undertake activities which benefit the community and in particular (without limitation) to facilitate the provision and operation of public passenger transport services to and within the North York Moors.”

 Moorsbus CIC is responsible for contracts with bus companies and other legal aspects of running bus services.
 We were registered as a Community Interest Company on 16th May 2014, and our company number is 9044336.
-Our Directors are currently Bill Breakell and Helen Gundry, with Eden Blyth and Colin Speakman as advisors.
+Our Directors are currently Bill Breakell, Helen Gundry and Eden Blyth.
 We are all volunteers.

 We aim to:

 1. Safeguard, develop and promote public transport services to and within the North York Moors for the benefit of the environment, recreational use and local communities, and to maintain the benefits derived over 30 years from the provision of the National Park Authority Moorsbus Network;

 2. Ensure the special environmental and landscape qualities of the area – and their enjoyment by the public – are protected by offering a socially-inclusive means of access to the area without the need for private transport;

 4. While we acknowledge that most bus services are the responsibility of others, we try to meet both local and recreational needs for public transport whenever possible;